 Orangeville Hydro defines this measure as the tracking of actual capital project costs to planned capital project costs, expressed as a percentage.
 For this measure, Orangeville Hydro will include System Renewal, System Service, and General Plant capital expenditures.

-For 2017, Orangeville Hydro completed 92% of the planned capital expenditures.
-This trend is expected to continue for the remainder of the 2014-2018 Distribution System Plan.
 Orangeville Hydro moved to using this measure in 2015 based on information received from other utilities in the Province.
 Orangeville Hydro will continue to participate in the Ontario Energy Board Distribution System Plan Implementation Progress consultation process.